uozuAho/note_searcher/readme.md

 # todo
+- bug: finds multiple definitions of a link when there's one:
+    - goto demo_dir/readme.md, search for bug
 - docs
     - get readme working in extension preview in vscode
     - make screenshot show in extension preview